-Our youngest foreman and Owner, Aaron Beck, is a very good carpenter (and manager too).
+Our youngest project lead and Owner, Aaron Beck, is a very good carpenter (and manager too).
 He carves duck decoys with great skill.
 But his passion – these days – is metal.
 Aaron loves blacksmithing.
 Last year he spent a week in Mississippi living in a backwoods trailer and learning from an accomplished blacksmith there.

 This spring he came to us and said he had a great opportunity: a well-known blacksmith in Montana, Jeffrey Funk, had agreed to take him on for a three month internship.
 He asked if he could take a sabbatical.
 We said yes.
 He needed to finish a house he was working on by the end of June; then he could take off for three months.